Rainbow Farm: Standoff

 In August 2001, Crosslin and Rohm failed to appear at their appointed court date, and set fire to a building on their property.
 Crosslin and Rohm also began procuring assault rifles and claiming that the farm had been mined and booby-trapped.
 Believing they were outgunned, the local authorities called in the FBI.
 The Michigan State Police and FBI agents surrounded Crosslin's house on August 31.
 Throughout Labor Day weekend, Crosslin and Rohm systematically burned down the ten structures on their farm, shot at and hit a news helicopter filming the fires, shot at and missed a police surveillance plane, and sprayed the woods bordering the 34 acre property with gunfire to keep police at bay.

 On September 3, Crosslin walked into the woods on his farm, and while walking back, he spotted an FBI agent lying on the ground.
 Crosslin raised his rifle and was shot in the forehead and died instantly.
 The autopsy report said Crosslin was shot five times in the head, and three times in the torso.
 At 3:45 a.m. on September 4, Rohm asked that his son be brought to see him and told police that if he was, he would surrender at 7 a.m.
 Shortly after 6 a.m., a fire was reported at the Rainbow Farm residence.
 While walking outside the house Rohm was shot dead by another police marksman.
 A third man, Brandon J. Peoples, suffered minor injuries when Crosslin was shot.

 A film about the standoff based on the book Burning Rainbow Farm: How a Stoner Utopia Went Up in Smoke was announced in 2017.
-The film was set to star Sebastian Stan as either Rohm or Crosslin and was initially planned to be directed by Lenny Abrahamson, but Abrahamson left the project during development.
-Stan reportedly reached out to Justin Kurzel, who agreed to take on the role of director, and production continued.
+The film is set to star Sebastian Stan as Crosslin and Leo Woodall as Rohm.
+It was initially planned to be directed by Lenny Abrahamson, but Abrahamson left the project during development and was later replaced by Justin Kurzel.